grantbow/fit/docs/FIT.md

 issues.
 Merge and synchronize issues to adapt them as needed.
 Issues naturally branch and merge along with the rest of your versioned files.

-The title should never change during the life time of the issue.
+Ideally the title should never change during the life time of an issue.
 Tradeoffs are involved when choosing how to store issues.
 Other storage naming choices may provide better or worse tradeoffs for your needs.

 Directories may contain tag files and other files as needed.